MayaTheShy/Starworld/README.md

 Starworld is an Overte client that renders virtual world entities inside the StardustXR compositor.
 It bridges Overte's entity protocol with Stardust's spatial computing environment, allowing you to view and interact with Overte domains in XR.

-**Current Status:** ✨ **3D colored model rendering with HTTP asset downloading!** Entities render as solid GLTF models with PBR materials.
+**Current Status:** ✨ **3D model rendering with HTTP asset downloading!** Entities render as GLTF/GLB models loaded from the local cache.
 ModelCache automatically downloads models from http:// and https:// URLs to `~/.cache/starworld/models/`.
-See [RENDERING_FIX_SUMMARY.md](RENDERING_FIX_SUMMARY.md) for implementation details.
+Primitive models (cube, sphere, suzanne) are pre-generated in `~/.cache/starworld/primitives/` using Blender.

 ## Quick Start